 banana nut muffins recipe

-Banana Nut Muffins Recipe (w/ Streuselly Topping & Chocolate Chips!)
+Banana Nut Muffins Recipe (with Chocolate Chips and Streusel Top)

 Jamie here, I grew up with a very frugal mom, and although I learned too much solid gold advice to ever put down in writing - one of those little tips that stuck with me was this: